Forest City Digital

 c) Do they need to issue you an RMA?

-If your vendors do not accept returns, it is your responsibility as a retailer that returns get handled efficiently with no extra burden placed on the end customer.
+If your vendors do not accept returns, it is your responsibility as a retailer to ensure that returns get handled efficiently with no extra burden placed on the end customer.
 This can be done in the following ways:

 By outsourcing shipping and fulfillment operations, business owners and operations managers alike have been able to cut costs, reduce risk, and more efficiently handle returns.
 This is because the warehouses inspect and hold your returns for you, effectively eliminating your logistical responsibility.

 When you accept returns yourself, there are three main ways that you can choose to handle them.
-Firstly, you can store the in a warehouse and resell them for a discount.
+Firstly, you can store them in a warehouse and resell them for a discount.
 Alternatively, you can dispose of them or send them to a liquidator.

 Conversely, if your vendors do not accept returns or have an unfriendly returns policy, you may have to accept returns on your own and create a more kind and lenient policy.